• Skip to primary navigation

 • While the cookie dough is in the freezer, melt the chocolate chips and crisco until smooth.
 (Either in the microwave stirring every 30 seconds or with the Instant Pot using the double boiler hack.
 See post above for more info on that.)

-• Drop the frozen cookie dough balls one by one the melted chocolate.
+• Drop the frozen cookie dough balls one by one into the melted chocolate.
 Use a fork to cover the cookie dough bite with chocolate and then scoop out of the chocolate and arrange on a silicone or parchment paper lined cookie sheet.

 • Refrigerate until the chocolate is set.